IBM/example-health-apis/README.md

 - DB2 Tables:

-  - A. There are 12 tables that are used in the entire Summit Application (CICS native and Web):
+  - A. There are 12 tables that are used in the entire Summit Healthcare Application (CICS native and Web):

   |   **Table**   |                                                                      **Description**                                                                       |
   | :-----------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------: |